 Dash – seen here against the unlikely background of a snowy garden (the first snow in Wellington in 30 years).
 His left eye was deformed (a condition called micro-ophthalmia), and he couldn’t see too well out of the other one, but that never stopped him scaling anything he could find.
 He was attacked and killed by two dogs in our own back garden in September 2013 (two so-called dogs, one nearly blind cat – dogs might rebel at being associated with the attackers).
 Dash has his own blog here (and see this page in particular), and it will be maintained by one or more of the other residents.

 This is Nemo, who was only with us a few weeks.
 Marjorie took him from the shelter where he wasn’t able to get the attention an old cat needed.
 He had a good but short time with us – a sparky little character, even though he was quite old (into his teens).

 When Peanut died we said we wouldn’t get a cat to replace her.
 But within a week or so, an emergency arose, and we agreed to take on another old guy who would otherwise have been put down.
-He’s a 14-year-old long-hair called Dusty, and he’s clearly been harshly treated at some point, as he’s disinclined to approach you for attention, although happy enough to receive some.
-He does spend a lot of time outside, and has only just started to make friends with the other cats after several months.
+He was a 14-year-old long-hair called Dusty, and he’s clearly been harshly treated at some point, as he was disinclined to approach you for attention, although happy enough to receive some.
+He eventually spent a lot of time outside, and made friends with the other cats after several months.